orcasound/orcaviz/README.md

 # orcaviz
 A gallery of open data visualizations using Orcasound data.
+Annual best efforts are showcased below.

-Browse the topical galleries for other precedents and innovative ideas.
+You can also browse the topical directories for other precedents and innovative ideas.
 There you can find links to catalytic code and other resources that may be helpful.

 **Can you create something better than these pioneering best visualizations yet of Orcasound's ecosystem and user data?**

+If so, please join the Orcasound Slack and Github organization, and then document your best efforts in the [ecosystem data visualization sandbox](ecosystem-viz.md) or the [user data visualization sandbox](user-viz.md).
+These are reviewed by the community each fall to select a top contribution for display here.
+This friendly competition started in 2021.

 Top ecosystem viz (2022) | Top user data viz (2022) :----------------:|:----------------: